martdegraaf/martdegraaf.github.io/src/blog/content/books/eat-that-frog-book-review.md

 Eat that frog is a practical book on how to "get more of the important things done today".
 It focuses on doing key tasks first and procrastinating the unimportant tasks.

+The author gives 21 principles to getting more things done faster:

+01. Set the table (spend some time writing out your goals for year, month, and week).
+Prioritize those and concentrate on the most important ones.
+02. Plan every day in advance (on paper).
+03. Apply the 80/20 rule to everything: 20% of your work will constitute 80% of your achievements.
+Concentrate on that 20%.
+04. Consider the consequences of what you choose to work on.
+Focus on these above all else.
+05. Practice creative procrastination.
+You're not going to be able to get everything done so put off the less important tasks.
+06. Use the ABCDE method.
+Organize your tasks by value (a,b,c...) and priority (1,2,3...).
+07. Focus on key result areas.
+08. Obey the law of three.
+Identify the three things you do in work that account for 90% of your contribution.
+09. Prepare thoroughly before you begin.
+The 6Ps: Proper Prior Planning Prevents Poor Performance.
+10. Take it one barrel at a time.
+That way you can make it through the desert.
+11. Upgrade your key skills!
+12. Identify your key constraints.
+13. Put pressure on yourself.
+14. Motivate yourself into action (be your own cheerleader).
+15. technology is a terrible master.
+Take back time your time from tech addictions.
+Learn to turn off devices and notifications and keep them off.
+16. Technology is a wonderful servant.
+Use technological tools to confront yourself with what is most important.
+17. Focus your attention
+18. Slice and dice your tasks.
+Break your tasks into smaller, more manageable chunks.
+19. Create large blocks of time to get your work done.
+20. Develop a sense of urgency.
+21. Single-handle every task.

 ## Comparing Agile and the lecture in Eat that frog

 I see many aspects that are similar in working Agile as what is stated in 'Eat that frog'.
 For example:

-1. Focus on key result areas (The work in the sprint)
-1. Use the ABCDE Method Continually (The Product owner should keep the backlog up to date)
+- (6) Use the ABCDE Method Continually (The Product owner should keep the backlog up to date)
+- (7) Focus on key result areas (The work in the sprint)
-1. Prepare thoroughly before you begin (refinements)
+- (9) Prepare thoroughly before you begin (refinements)
-1. Slice and Dice the Tasks (The division of Epic Feature and Product backlog, and task level)
+- (18) Slice and Dice the Tasks (The division of Epic Feature and Product backlog, and task level)
-1. Develop a sense of urgency (The sprint is time-boxed)
+- (20) Develop a sense of urgency (The sprint is time-boxed)

 ## Lessons learned as a developer